 Hospice and palliative care aren’t just about caring for a sick person’s physical needs.
 It is holistic care, which means also tending to a person’s emotional and spiritual needs.

-This particular book is written from a Catholic perspective on the power of prayer.
+Midwife for Souls is written from a Catholic perspective on the power of prayer.
 It serves as a guide for family and friends who don’t know what to say to a religious loved one who is sick or dying.

 3. Intimate Death: How the Dying Teach Us How to Live by Marie de Hennezel